DataDome

 Of course, you should also tighten the security of your payment platform, so a customer only has a few tries to make a payment before a transaction attempt is flagged as suspicious.
 You should also implement the security measures described previously, such as MFA and asking for CVVs.

 DataDome is fraud prevention software that stops all automation tied to credit card fraud and other types of fraud.
-It uses a machine-learning engine that processes three trillion signals a day to identify both known and unknown bot threats, and it blocks those threats for your websites, mobile apps, and APIs in less than two milliseconds.
+It uses a machine-learning engine that processes five trillion signals a day to identify both known and unknown bot threats, and it blocks those threats for your websites, mobile apps, and APIs in less than two milliseconds.

 DataDome is extremely lightweight and takes only minutes to install within your existing tech architecture.
 It adds no latency to wherever you install it and it is compliant with global privacy data laws.
 If you’re curious to learn more, you can either start a free 30-day trial today or schedule a live product demo to see how it works.